 The NBME® Neurology Shelf Exam

 The NBME® Clinical Neurology Shelf Exam, or Clinical Neurology Subject Examination, evaluates a student’s mastery of neurology and its application when diagnosing patients.
-It is typically taken during the third year of medical school, after the neurology clerkship.
 Though the clerkship is relatively short (about 4-6 weeks), the exam features long and challenging stems that don’t always cover what comes up in rotations.

 How to Study for the Neurology Shelf Exam